Skip to content

 This is the structural flaw in the capture thesis: it assumes users will continue to trade sovereignty for convenience.

 When the same work can be rerun with a different model, a different tool, or a local setup, capture stops compounding.
-The "graph" fragments.
-What looked like infrastructure becomes exhaust.
+The "graph" fragments and what looked like infrastructure becomes exhaust.

 The capture trap at is core is just a reflex.
 And like most reflexive moats, it collapses when users realize the thing being enclosed is theirs to begin with.